atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 ![Person using wheelchair entering an alternate roll-in shower compartment.
-The side wall farther from the opening and the back wall have grab bars that extend 6" max. from adjacent walls.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/17.jpg){: .img-large}
+The side wall farther from the opening and the back wall have grab bars that extend 6 inches maximum from adjacent walls.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/17.jpg){: .img-large}

 <div class="clearfix" markdown="1">
 #### Grab Bars

-![Elevation of side wall shows controls and shower spray unit located above the grab bar and below a max. height of 48".
-The grab bar is 33" to 36" high measured to the top of the gripping surface.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/18.jpg){: .img-medium .float-right}
+![Elevation of side wall shows controls and shower spray unit located above the grab bar and below a maximum height of 48 inches.
+The grab bar is 33 inches to 36 inches high measured to the top of the gripping surface.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/18.jpg){: .img-medium .float-right}

 Grab bars are required on the back wall and the side wall farther from the entry.
 Grab bars can be continuous or separate.
-If separate, they must be 6\" maximum from adjacent walls and must be at the same height above the finish floor.
+If separate, they must be 6&Prime; maximum from adjacent walls and must be at the same height above the finish floor.

 #### Controls, Enclosures, Thresholds

 The controls, faucet, and shower spray unit must be located on the side wall farther from the entry if no seat is provided.
-Shower controls and fittings must be at least 1½\" above the grab bar so that they do not impede the bar\'s gripping surface.
+Shower controls and fittings must be at least 1½&Prime; above the grab bar so that they do not impede the bar\'s gripping surface.
 Enclosures cannot obstruct controls, faucets, shower spray units or transfer to seats.
-As with standard roll-in compartments, thresholds must comply with specifications for changes in level (i.e., ½\" high maximum and, if greater than ¼\" high, beveled 1:2 max).
+As with standard roll-in compartments, thresholds must comply with specifications for changes in level (i.e., ½&Prime; high maximum and, if greater than ¼&Prime; high, beveled 1:2 max).
 </div>

 #### Alternate Roll-In Shower Compartment with Folding Seat

-If provided, a folding seat must be mounted on the front wall and extend to within 3\" from the compartment entry.
+If provided, a folding seat must be mounted on the front wall and extend to within 3&Prime; from the compartment entry.
 The width of the front wall is not specified, but where a seat is provided it should be wide enough to accommodate a folding seat of sufficient size.